 Three types of uses occur in the beach zone, and they will continue to be supported by the Park Service.
 The southern beach section is used primarily for fishing and limited swimming.
 The central section is the intensely used beach area and includes a full complement of visitor services.
-The northern section has no visitor services, and beach experiences there are more casual and solitary.
+The northern section has few visitor services, and beach experiences there are more casual and solitary.
 The general appearance of facilities, including shade structures, concessions stands, picnic areas, and comfort stations, will be improved at all beach areas.
 The concession and bathing complexes at areas D and E will be upgraded to accommodate visitor services and meet safety and health needs.

-Parking for beach use will continue to be available in lots B, C, E, and F. Parking at lot D has been reduced because of piping plover (Charadrius melodus) nesting activities.
-This species is listed by the U.S. Fish and Wildlife Service as endangered throughout most of its range and as threatened in New Jersey.
-A total capacity of 2,900 cars will be provided in the southern area.
+Parking for beach use will continue to be available in lots B, C, E, and F. Parking at lot D has been reduced because of piping plover nesting activities.
+A total capacity of 2,400 cars will be provided in the southern area.

-One of the park's significant interpretive features is in this zone--the Spermaceti Cove lifesaving station (interpretive center).
-Although parking for 22 automobiles and two buses will continue to be provided near the lifesaving station, it will be removed from the prime resource area and located closer to the entrance road.
+One of the park's significant interpretive features is in this zone - the Spermaceti Cove lifesaving station (interpretive center).
+Parking for 22 automobiles and two buses will continue near the lifesaving station; the parking area has already been removed from the prime resource area and located closer to the entrance road.
 The Plum Island and South Island areas on the bay side offer opportunities for nature study.
 The Park Service will continue to provide for interpretive activities in these areas (see the interpretive section) while seeking ways to protect them from the effects of increasing visitor use.
 Protection may involve seasonal restrictions such as visitor capacity limits and use of a reservation system.

-There is a small ranger station at the southern end of the beach zone near the park entrance.
-A special design analysis will be initiated to examine the capacity, utility, and safety of the ranger station and recommend alternative courses of action.
+There is a small ranger station at the northern end of the beach zone just north of area E. A special design analysis will be initiated to examine the capacity, utility, and safety of the ranger station and recommend alternative courses of action.